Qualification(s): LLB (Hons), BA

 Giri has 15 years’ experience providing a full range of legal services to executive and employment law clients including CEOs of ASX 200 listed companies, the CEO of a prominent NGO, the CEO of a large software developer, executives in the financial and banking sectors, medical professionals, senior public servants, senior marketing executives and incorporated associations.

-Giri sees clients throughout Queensland and provides advice and legal representation in all areas of employment law including workplace bullying, employment contracts, redundancy, restraint of trade, discrimination, sexual harassment, adverse action, and unfair dismissal.
+Giri sees clients throughout Queensland and provides advice and legal representation in all areas of employment law including workplace bullying, employment contracts, redundancy, restraint of trade, workplace discrimination, sexual harassment, adverse action, and unfair dismissal.
 He is also experienced in representing employees including very senior executives who are the subject of workplace investigations and disciplinary processes.
 Giri has negotiated a number of significant out of court settlements, and notes that the vast majority of his cases are successfully settled without going to court.
 He is conscious of the discretion required when dealing with people’s livelihood and reputation, noting that legal action is not often something a client will want splashed across the front page of the major newspapers.
 His significant cases include:

 - headed the pro bono scheme for underpaid 7-Eleven workers run by Maurice Blackburn